cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 (export_key, session_key)                  session_key
 ~~~

-These messages correspond, respectively, to structures named `KE1`, `KE2`,
-and `KE3` that carry information of the concurrent execution of the
+These messages carry information of the concurrent execution of the
 credential retrieval process and the authenticated key exchange:

 - `KE1` is composed of the `CredentialRequest` and `AuthInit` messages.